Martinelli Luce Pipistrello Table Lamp

 Manufacturer: Martinelli Luce S.P.A.
 (Società per azioni – Joint-stock company), Via Santa Lucia, 9, 55100 Lucca, Italy.
 Some 80 km (50 miles) away from Florence and 20 km (13 miles) from Pisa.

-Other versions: Over the years the Martinelli Luce Pipistrello table lamp was made in many colours.
+Other versions: The Martinelli Luce Pipistrello table lamp was made in many colours over the years.
 Today (2019) available in 5 colours: dark brown, white, purple red, glossy black, satin aluminium.
 4 different lamps exist: This lamp, a medium size lamp, the Pipisterello Med, the Minipipistrello and the cordless version of the Minipipistrello.

 Pipistrello is the Italian word for bat.